zoom-c/docs/trezor-faq/general.rst

 If using TREZOR with a desktop client, you won't need to install any drivers.
 TREZOR is a Plug & Play device so everything you'll need is to have desktop Bitcoin wallet capable to talk with the device.

-In case you want to use TREZOR with a web wallet, you will be asked to install a simple web plugin for your browser (Firefox, Chrome or IE).
+In case you want to use TREZOR with a web wallet, you will be asked to install a simple bridge that allows for your browser (e.g. Firefox, Chrome or IE) to communicate with TREZOR.
 The installation is a fast and easy process.

 How does TREZOR keep my bitcoins safe if I connect it to a compromised computer?
 --------------------------------------------------------------------------------